flanksource/docs/docs/playbooks/api.md

 ## Listing playbooks

-As Playbooks are defined for component and config items, it is possible to list what playbooks are available them.
+As Playbooks are defined for components, checks and config items, it is possible to list what playbooks are available them.
 This filtering of playbooks is done by the [`ResourceFilter`](./concepts/playbook.md#resourcefilter) in the [`PlaybookSpec`](./concepts/playbook.md#playbookspec) object.

 ```
 POST `/playbook/list?config_id={config_id}`
+POST `/playbook/list?check_id={check_id}`
 POST `/playbook/list?component_id={component_id}`
 ```